docker/docs/content/engine/install/debian.md

 ### Uninstall old versions

-Before you can install Docker Engine, you must first make sure that any conflicting packages are uninstalled.
+Before you can install Docker Engine, you need to uninstall any conflicting packages.

-Distro maintainers provide an unofficial distribution of Docker packages in their repositories.
+Distro maintainers provide unofficial distributions of Docker packages in their repositories.
 You must uninstall these packages before you can install the official version of Docker Engine.

 The unofficial packages to uninstall are: